szilvasi-group/NanoparticleAtomCounter/README.rst

 =========================

 Treating a supported nanoparticle as a spherical cap, NanoparticleAtomCounter rapidly estimates the number of **Total**, **Surface**, **Perimeter**, and **Interfacial** atoms (see below).
-Only two inputs are needed: the radius and contact angle, readily obtainable from Transmission Electron Microscopy (TEM) images.
+Only two inputs are mandatory: the radius and contact angle, readily obtainable from Transmission Electron Microscopy (TEM) images.